Destinations Italy Umbria & Le Marche

 Spoleto · late June – mid July

-Italy's most international performing arts festival, running every summer since 1958.
+Running every summer since 1958.
 Opera in the Roman amphitheatre, theatre in cloistered courtyards, dance, contemporary music, visual arts.
-World-class programme in a hilltop Umbrian town.
 Tickets €25–€60 for most events; book by April when the programme drops.

 €25–€60Late June–mid July onlyBook April